zeroasiccorp/umi/README.md

 * Read request
 * Read data

-Terminology:

-* Hosts are called 'Managers' in AXI
-* Devices are called 'Subordinates' in AXI

-Constraints:

-* Data width is 8, 16, 32, 64, 128, 256, 512, or 1024 bits wide

 ### A.2.2 AXI4 <-> UMI Mapping

 Table showing mapping between the five AXI channels to UMI messages.